HomeThe Irretrievable breakdown of marriage explainedDivorceThe Irretrievable breakdown of marriage explained

 If any of the reasons for contesting a divorce apply, you will need to file a response to the application explaining your reason for disputing the proceedings.

-How many years do you have to be separated to be legally divorced in UK?
+How many years do you have to be separated to be divorced in UK?

 Separation is no longer a requirement for a divorce or dissolution.
-The only requirement now to obtain a divorce or dissolution is the irretrievable breakdown of marriage.
 As long as you have been married for at least one year and one of you lives or has lived in England and Wales, you can divorce.

 Leave a Reply